SalishSeaCast/SalishSeaCmd/docs/installation.rst

 These instructions assume that:

-* You have an up to date clone of the :ref:`tools-repo` repo
+* You have up to date clones of the :ref:`SalishSeaCmd-repo`, :ref:`NEMO-Cmd-repo`, and :ref:`tools-repo` repositories
 * You have the Python 3 version of :ref:`AnacondaPythonDistro` or `Miniconda`_ installed
 * :file:`$HOME/anaconda3/bin` is included in your :envvar:`PATH` environment variable if your are using the :ref:`AnacondaPythonDistro`, or :file:`$HOME/miniconda3/bin` is included in your :envvar:`PATH` environment variable if your are using `Miniconda`_